Plenty of drama heading into final week of NFL's regular season

 Josh Allen’s spectacularly improved season has helped Buffalo to its first playoff berth since 1995, when Hall of Famer Jim Kelly was the Bills’ quarterback.
 Buffalo will host a first-round playoff game with a limited number of fans next weekend.

-Kansas City has won the AFC West and earned homefield advantage throughout the conference playoffs for the second time in three seasons.
-The reigning Super Bowl champs, and Super Bowl MVP Patrick Mahomes, get that all-important first-round bye before beginning their title defense.
+Kansas City has won the AFC West title and earned home-field advantage throughout the conference playoffs for the second time in three seasons.
+The reigning Super Bowl champs, led by Super Bowl MVP Patrick Mahomes, will get that all-important first-round bye before beginning their title defense.

-The Steelers, who started off 11-0 but then lost three straight, scored a dramatic second-half comeback win over Indianapolis last week to clinch the AFC North.
+The Steelers, who started off 11-0 but then lost three straight, scored a dramatic second-half comeback win over Indianapolis last week to clinch the AFC North title.
 They’ll give Ben Roethlisberger a breather in the regular-season finale against the Browns.

 The Ravens (10-5) will get into the tournament for the third straight time with a win at Cincinnati, earning a wild-card berth.
 Advantage Ravens, who have won four straight thanks to Lamar Jackson’s brilliance.